 Advocates for Children provides services to children and families who have been the victims of abuse and neglect.
-We also offer multiple layers of personal care through an array of programs to reduce the incidence of child abuse, strengthen families, and empower unhoused youth.
-Advocates for Children serves 11 Northwest Georgia counties offering safety, comfort, and hope to over 8,000 children and families every year.
+We offer multiple layers of personal care through an array of programs to reduce the incidence of child abuse, strengthen families, and empower unhoused youth.
+Advocates for Children serves 11 Northwest Georgia counties offering safety, comfort, and hope to over 13,000 children and families every year.

 1983 – Marked the year when concerned community members in Bartow County recognized the need for a children’s shelter in our community.
 After thoughtful research and support for Bartow’s newest program, our ambitious founders realized their vision was a possibility.